Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Accretive squares

 Here $h''(t)>0$ was mentioned explicitly, as not all strictly convex functions fulfil this (cf.\ $t^4$), whereas in Theorem~\ref{logcon-thm} this property was straightforward from the differential inequality characterising log-convexity.

-It is obviously important for Proposition~\ref{A2-prop} to know that for an accretive operator $A$ to have an accretive square, cf.\ \eqref{A2+-id}, it is \emph{necessary} that $A$ has semiangle $\delta\le\frac{\pi}4$, that is, $|\Im z|\le \Re z$ for every $z\in\nu(A)$.
+The last fact in Proposition~\ref{A2-prop} that $A$ is positively accretive can \emph{post festum} be much sharpened: for an accretive operator $A$ to have an accretive square, cf.\ \eqref{A2+-id}, it is \emph{necessary} that $A$ has semiangle $\delta\le\frac{\pi}4$, that is, $|\Im z|\le \Re z$ for every $z\in\nu(A)$.
 This was shown already by Showalter \cite[Lem.\ 3]{Sho74}, who gave the main lines in the proof of the following